umbertocappellazzo/CL_SLU/README.md

 python main.py --data_path MY_PATH_TO_DATASET --memory_size 930 --herding barycenter --feat_space_kd only_rehe --preds_space_kd all
 ```

-If you'd like to run the offline baseline (i.e., no CL --> 1 single taks with all 31 intents):
+If you'd like to run the offline baseline (i.e., no CL --> 1 single task with all 31 intents):

 ```
 python main.py --data_path MY_PATH_TO_DATASET --offline_train